 With lively nightlife, picturesque scenery and great skiing for all levels, Zell am See is one of Austria's best loved lakeside resorts.
 On the mountain, it has a nice mix of runs that are perfect for complete beginners to the advanced.
 It's a fairly large ski area as well with 138km of runs with great snow conditions.

 Head over to Kaprun (15 to 20mins away by bus) and you'll have guaranteed snow on the Kitzsteinhorn glacier.
-A trip there is covered on your Zell lift pass too, but transport isn't.
+A trip there is covered on your Zell lift pass too.

 When you're not exploring the area, head into the Old Town and you'll be absolutely charmed by its magical medieval setting.
 The town is awash with cafés, bars and restaurants suiting all different budgets and tastes.
 Après starts on the mountain at around 3pm, the Berghotel is a good place to kick off!